Left to Right: Ariadne Kane, Viviane Namaste, Susan Styker. Photo by Dr. Aaron Devor.

 The conference I’m talking about is the Moving Trans* History Forward Symposium held 21-23 March, 2014 at the University of Victoria on Vancouver Island, British Columbia, Canada.
 The event was put together by professor and academic director of the archives Aaron Devor and his highly competent team.
 About 100 trans and supportive theorists, historians, activists, and scholars attended.

 The University of Victoria is emerging as a center of transgender history due to its acquisition of several large archives.
 The first acquisition was the collection of the Rikki Swin Institute, which, in the first part of this century, purchased collections from Virginia Prince, Ariadne Kane, Merissa Sherrilll Lynn, the estate of Betty Ann Lind, and The International Foundation for Gender Education.
 RSI ceased operations in 2004 and the whereabouts of its materials were unknown to the public until Dr. Devor announced the acquisition at the 2011 WPATH symposium in Atlanta.
-Since then the materials have been transported and are being catalogued; many were on display for conference attendees to see and touch.
+Since then the materials have been transported and are being cataloged; many were on display for conference attendees to see and touch.

 Under Devor’s guidance, the university has made several other acquisitions, including the papers of trans activist Stephanie Castle and British Columbia’s Zenith Foundation support group, papers from the estate of the late Reed Erickson, and the archives’ largest acquisition Richard Ekins’ The University of Ulster Trans-Gender Archive, which recently arrived from its former home in Northern Ireland.